-Finally, the beautiful Rockefeller Monument is built within the mountain side and offers a stunning spot for photos.
-Additionally, the Appalachian trail crosses through this spot.
+Finally, the beautiful Rockefeller Monument is built into the mountainside and offers a stunning spot for photos.
+Additionally, the Appalachian Trail crosses through this spot.

 Morton Overlook just before the Newfound Gap Parking Area is another classic Smoky Mountain overlook for photos.
 From here, you'll be looking back at the Newfound Gap Road as it winds through a series of ridges.